Diners Club charge cards

 Documents and details

 - Identification.
-This includes your full name, date of birth, contact details and a valid form of ID, such as your driver's license or passport.
+This includes your full name, date of birth, contact details and a valid form of ID, such as your driver's licence or passport.

 - Employment and income.
 This includes your gross income and your employer’s details.
 If you earn under $35,000 p.a. you must provide information about other sources of income to support your application.